minkphp/Mink/README.md

 #### How to add a new translated language?

-If you want to translate another language, you can use as reference the `pt` or `ru` language files under [translations folder](https://github.com/Behat/Mink/tree/develop/src/Behat/Mink/Behat/Context/translations).
+If you want to translate another language, you can use as reference the `ru` language files under [translations folder](https://github.com/Behat/Mink/tree/develop/src/Behat/Mink/Behat/Context/translations).

 Then add it in [MinkContext](https://github.com/Behat/Mink/blob/develop/src/Behat/Mink/Behat/Context/MinkContext.php) after line #657.